jstrieb/ctf-collab/README.md

 ([CTF](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security))
 problems.

-For the less technical in the audience, this serves as a sort of "Google Doc" for working on hacking competitions collaboratively.
+For the less technical in the audience, this serves as a sort of "Google Docs" for working on hacking competitions collaboratively.

 # Quick start